dangt0521/CreditRiskScoringStratio/README.md

 ### RedLevelScoring - (Transformation - Union):

-> It unified the data from the three red filters: HighRiskFilter, IncomeTaxAlert, and UnpaidCreditsOrFraudReports.
+> It unifies the data from the three red filters: HighRiskFilter, IncomeTaxAlert, and UnpaidCreditsOrFraudReports.

 ### YellowLevelScoring - (Transformation - Union):

-> It unified the data from the two yellow filters: ExternalOrAuditDataFraud, and NoFraudulentAddress.
+> It unifies the data from the two yellow filters: ExternalOrAuditDataFraud, and NoFraudulentAddress.

+### AddRedColumn - (Transformation - AddColumns):

+> It adds the column RiskLevelScoring with the value ***Red*** for the data coming from the RedLevelScoring box.

+### AddYellowColumn - (Transformation - AddColumns):

+> It adds the column RiskLevelScoring with the value ***Yellow*** for the data coming from the YellowLevelScoring box.

+### AddGreenColumn - (Transformation - AddColumns):

+> It adds the column RiskLevelScoring with the value ***Green*** for the data coming from the HighCreditSizeThreshold filter box.

+### CompleteRiskLevelScoring - (Transformation - Union):

+> It unifies the data from the three AddColumns boxes: AddRedColumn, AddYellowColumn, and AddGreenColumn.

+### DropColumns - (Transformation - DropColumns):

+> It deletes the columns coming from the client_external_info table and the one with the probaility value in order to preserve the historic client data format for dashboard purpose.
+The columns deleted are: AddressFraudCheck, ContactAudit, FraudSuspicion, LegalCase, PoliceReport, ProbabilityValue, and, UkvCheck.

+### FinalRepartition - (Transformation - Repartition):

+> One final partition was created for performance tuning.

+### Parquet - (Output - Parquet):

+> The data with all the transformations and classifications is saved in a parquet file on the path ***/certification/students/dangt0521/***.
+The table name in crossdata for this data is ***CreditRiskScoring_dangt0521***

 ## Dashboard